-Indicators: Accelerated Procedure: Personal Interview ☐ Same as regular procedure 1.
+Indicators: Accelerated Procedure: Personal Interview Same as regular procedure 1.
 Is a personal interview of the asylum seeker in most cases conducted in practice in the accelerated procedure?
-2. Are interviews conducted through video conferencing? ☐ Frequently ☒ Rarely ☐ Never
+2. Are interviews conducted through video conferencing?
+Frequently Rarely Never

 Personal interviews are conducted for all applicants at first instance.
 In practice there is no difference between the scope and format of a personal interview in the accelerated procedure and the normal procedure.
+This remained the case following the onset of Covid-19 and associated restrictions.